Introduction to SAFE

 The effect size is trivial to calculate.
 But what is the sampling variance of this effect size, given that each of these measurements was associated with measurement sample size and standard deviation?

 You could use calculus to derive a first-order sampling variance formula.
-Or you could use SAFE bootstrapping.
+Or you could use SAFE.

 Step 1: Draw hyperparameters.